-How a Man Locks the Doors.
+How a Man Locks the Doors,

 There is something curious about the way a man closes up the house for the night.
 A woman will secure all the doors in the house in ten minutes and spend twenty minutes taking down her back hair and getting her frizzes ready for morning.
-The man of the house, having no back hair to take down and no frizzes to put up, spends his time in having no back hair to take down and no frizzes to put up, spends his time in closing up the house.
+The man of the house, having no back hair to take down and no frizzes to put up, seends his time in naving no back hair to take down and no frizzes to put up, spends his time in closing up the house.
 He begins at the back door, and locks and bolts all the doors from that to the front door.
 Then he takes off his coat and collar.
 By that time one of the children wants a drink of water, and he has to unlock one of the doors to get it.
+Then he locks of the doors to get it.
 Then he locks the door carefully, goes back and takes off his vest and winds up his watch or clock, as the case may be.
-His wife suddenly calls out from among the bed-clothes-it being the winter season-and asks her liege lord to make another expedition to the kitchen and see if the expedition to the kitchen and see if the pancake batter is liable to rise in its might and overflow the dish.
-He un-locks two more doors and makes a tour locks two more doors and makes a tour of inspection.
+His wife suddenly calls out from among the bed-clothes-it being the winter season-and asks her liege lord to make another typedition to the kitcher and asks her liege lord to make another typedition to the kitcher and season expedition to the kitchen and see if the pancake batter is liable to rise in its might and overflow the dish.
+He unpancake batter is liable to rise in its might and overflow the dish.
+He unlecks two more doors and makes a tour of inspection.
 All is well.
 He removes his stockings, warms his feet and proposes to retire.
 Suddenly he is overcome with the conviction that the rear door is not locked, and away he goes barefooted over the cold floor of the kitchen and woodshed.
-By the time he reaches the woodshed door he is not constant. kitchen and woodshed.
 By the time he reaches the woodshed door he is uncertain whether any of the doors are locked, and he makes the grand round again.
 All is secure.
-He removes his pantaloons, blows out the light and is just about to lie down, when his wife suddenly bethinks herself that the girl suddenly bethinks herself that the girl suddenly ferred to put the wilk rail out. suddenly determine herself that the girl probably forgot to put the milk pail out, and away he goes again in a huff and white flowing garment.
-Before he gets white flowing garment.
+He removes his pantaloons, blows out the light and is just about to lie down, when his wife suddenly bethinks herself that the girl probably forgot to put the milk pail out, and away he goes again in a huff and white flowing garment.
 Before he gets back to bed again he steps on two marbles and a sharp piece of tin which the children have left on the floor.
 At last he gets between the sheets and lays him down to pleasant or horrible dreams-he is never sure which it will be.
-As Morpheus gobbles him up and is about to take him to the land of Nod, the brilliant thought that the hired girl is out flashes athwart his brain, and he gets up and unlocks the kitchen door.
-In exactly one hour and eleven minutes from the time he begins preparations to rethe time he begins preparations to re-tire he is in bed for good, and one of the doors is still unlocked.
-He says softly but solemnly to himself that he'll be but solemnly to himself that he'll be blowed if he'll undertake to look the doors again if robbers surround the house four deep.
-But the next night he repeats the performance, by special request.-Rome (N. Y.) Sentinel.
+As Morpheus gobbles him up and is about he is never sure which it will be, Morpheus gobbles him up and is about to take him to the land of Nod, the brilliant thought that the hired girl is out flashes athwart his brain, and he gets up and unlocks the kitchen door.
+In ex-actly one hour and eleven minutes from setly one hour and eleven minutes from the time he begins preparations to retire he is in bed for good, and one of the doors is still unlocked.
+He says softly but solemnly to himself that he'll be blowed if he'll undertake to lock the doors again if robbers surround the house four deep.
+But the next night he repeats the performance, by special request,-Rome (N. Y.) Sentinel.